colefin8/node-2/README.md

 ## Req Body

 Sometimes we need to send some complex data to our API.
-Using the `req.query` or `req.params` just might not be suffuciant enough to use to send this data.
+Using the `req.query` or `req.params` just might not be sufficient enough to use to send this data.
 This is where the `body` comes into play.

 `req.body` is the object we can use to receive the complex data.
 However, the data that comes from the body of the request is received as `JSON` so we need to parse it into a Javascript Object.